coq/ceps/text/008-typed-ltac.md

 t, u := x | n ∈ ℕ | "string" | (fun x => t) | t u | let x := t in u | ...
 ```

+K is a set of base types (`int`, `string`, etc.) and can be extended
+thanks to the usual ML type declarations such as algebraic datatypes and
+records.

 ## Reduction

-We use the usual ML call-by-value reduction.
+We use the usual ML call-by-value reduction, with an otherwise unspecified
+evaluation order.

 Note that this is already a departure from Ltac1 which uses heuristic to
 decide when evaluating an expression, e.g. the following do not evaluate the